LaunchCodeEducation/liftoff/docs/_sources/modules/assignments/project-planning.rst.txt

 Assignment: Project Planning
 =============================

-For this assignment, you’ll create some initial plans for your project, and create your project’s repo.
+For this assignment, you’ll create some initial plans for your project and create your project’s repo.

 Getting Started